dhermes/bezier/DEVELOPMENT.rst

 Currently, the ``src/bezier/quadpack`` `directory`_ has a subset of Fortran 77 subroutines from `QUADPACK`_.
-These are Public Domain, so they do not conflict with the Apache 2.0 license (as far as I know).
+These are Public Domain, so they do not conflict with the Apache 2.0 license (as far as we know).
 In addition it contains another popular subroutine from NETLIB: ``d1mach`` (which the QUADPACK subroutines depend on).